 - How to make a vanilla sablé shell – This versatile sweet pastry case can be used for all kinds of dishes.

-- How to make pastry cream tart filling – I have never been able to make decent pastry cream.
+- How to make pastry cream tart filling – I have never been able to make good pastry cream.
 Mine always used to come out a bit gloopy and slippery.
 It doesn’t anymore.
 Using Dominique’s method I get perfect results, every time.

 - A quick strawberry jam for fruit tarts – This was a handy lesson.
 Being able to make jam quickly is useful for more than just desserts.
 I used this technique to create a jammy cranberry sauce to go with a turkey dinner I cooked.